AvePoint/cloud-api/docs/docs/Use AvePoint Graph Modern API.md

 After making a request, a response is returned that includes:

 - Status code - An HTTP status code that indicates success or failure.
 - Response message - The data that you requested or the result of the operation.
 The response message can be empty for some operations.

-- nextLink - If your request returns a lot of data, you need to page through it by using the URL returned in nextLink.
-For details, see Paging.--->
+[-nextLink - If your request returns a lot of data, you need to page through it by using the URL returned in nextLink.]: #

 - Response headers - Additional information about the response, such as the type of content returned and the request-id that you can use to correlate the response to the request.

 ## HTTP Methods